beemarie/10mintutorials/containers-hello/README.md

 1. Once the changes have deployed you can refresh your application URL you should see an environment variable added at the bottom of the environment variables list.

 ## Update Instance Number
-1. Maybe we want to control our application scaling, never allowing it to scale down to zero.
-Let's update our runtime settings.
+1. For some applications we may want to limit the amount that our application can scale up - or maybe we always want to keep a minimum of one instance of our application up.
+We can easily modify these settings for our Application by updating our runtime settings.
 Click the `Runtime` tab.
 1. Change `Minimum number of instances` from 0 to 1.
 1. Once the changes have deployed, you should notice that your application never scales back down to 0.
-You can edit other runtime settings like application memory, concurrency, or timeout.
+You can also edit other runtime settings like application memory, concurrency, or timeout.

 ## Revisions
 1. Each time you make a change to your application, Code Engine creates a new Revision.
 Click the `Revisions and Traffic` Tab.